Tenancy Fraud

 Is tenancy fraud a criminal offence?

-Our customers must live in the home they rent from us as their main home.
-Event renting their home out for short periods of time is not allowed.
+Our Customers must live in the home they rent from us as their main home.
+Even renting their home out for short periods of time is not allowed.
 Customers can ask in writing for approval to take in a lodger whilst they remain in the home, however they cannot sublet their whole home to someone else.

 How can I talk to someone about tenancy fraud?